d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ...
 USERGROUPS_ENAB yes #line 230
 ```
-To change the setting system-wide you can change the value for umask here.
+To change the setting system-wide you can change the value for umask there.
 The default umask specified is the one the root user uses (no write for anybody but the owner).
 The reason files created by regular users get an extra w for the group, is the option on line 230.
-This option specifies that for any non-root user that has the same user-id as group-id (so the primary group is unchanged) the group umask-bits gets changed to the user umask-bits, explaining the 002 umask seen above.
+This option specifies that for any non-root user that has the same user-id as group-id (so the primary group is unchanged) the group umask-bits gets changed to the user umask-bits, explaining the 002 umask seen earlier.

 ?> <i class="fa-solid fa-circle-info"></i> You can also use the letter notation with umask: